-- a.
-External lighting in new development will only be permitted where: - b. the lighting is necessary for operational, safety or security reasons; - c. any light spillage beyond the application site is eliminated, or minimised, by measures such as timing and proximity controls, orientation, screening, shielding or glazing; - d. there is no unacceptable impact on nearby residential properties; and - e. the angle of light emitted is no more than 0° to 85°.
+- a. the lighting is necessary for operational, safety or security reasons; - any light spillage beyond the application site is eliminated, or minimised, by measures such as timing and proximity controls, orientation, screening, shielding or glazing; - c. there is no unacceptable impact on nearby residential properties; and - d. the angle of light emitted is no more than 0° to 85°.

-6.122 Dark skies are an important part of the rural nature of the Parish and of the beauty of the AONB.
+6.119 Dark skies are an important part of the rural nature of the Parish and of the beauty of the AONB.
 The CPRE 2016 map of light pollution is shown in Figure 28.
 This policy seeks to preserve this, for the benefit of residents and wildlife.
 It covers street lighting, security lighting, sports field lighting, temporary lighting, spot lighting, illuminated signage and advertisements and light spillage from windows.
 The provision of some mechanism for reducing light spillage from large windows, such as shutters, should be a planning condition.

-6.123 Detailed advice is provided by the Institute of Lighting Professionals in its guidance Note 9/19, Domestic Exterior Lighting: 'Getting it right'.
+6.120 Detailed advice is provided by the Institute of Lighting Professionals in its guidance Note 9/19, Domestic Exterior Lighting: 'Getting it right'.
 This concerns security lights in houses as well as street lighting with low level bollard lighting or other low-level lighting.
-Reduced lighting cuts energy consumption, costs less money, can contribute positively to human health, helps wild life and does not necessarily compromise safety or increase crime.
+Reduced lighting cuts energy consumption, costs less money, can contribute positively to human health, helps wildlife and does not necessarily compromise safety or increase crime.
 The Commission for Dark Skies recommends that where lighting is essential, shielded lighting of minimum brightness and minimum duration should be used.
 They also argue that there is no proven link between lighting levels and crime.
 The Campaign to Protect Rural England 'Shedding Light' advises dimming of external lighting and part-night lighting will save energy and reduce both costs and light pollution.